Forced-Placed Insurance: What It Is, Why It's Expensive & How to Avoid It

 • Medical Payments

-If your home burns down while force-placed insurance is active, your lender may be made whole — but you could be left with no payout for your belongings, nowhere to stay, and no liability protection if someone is injured on your property.
-Learn more about what hazard insurance requirements lenders impose on mortgage holders.
+If your home burns down while force-placed insurance is active, your lender may be made whole, but you could be left with no payout for your belongings, nowhere to stay, and no liability protection if someone is injured on your property.
+Learn more about what hazard insurance requirements lenders impose on mortgage holders and how they differ from full homeowners coverage.

 State Farm logo